rakshithaelango/Cognizant-Agile-Methodology-Virtual-Internship/README.md

 # Task 3 - Role Assignments and Ceremonies

-  * Getting ready to begin building the initial version of an interplanetary video conferencing app.
+  * TASK BACKGROUND INFORMATION:Getting ready to begin building the initial version of an interplanetary video conferencing app.
 There are several Agile methodology process frameworks and as a team have decided to use one of the most popular process frameworks: Scrum.

   * THE TASK IS: Preparation for the project need to explain to the rest of the team role assignments and ceremonies in Scrum.